al-aleman/datillilo/README.md

 These (**13**) [samples](https://github.com/al-aleman/datillilo/blob/main/data/flagged_raw_sequences.txt) had less than one million raw reads and were removed as a quality control filter before assemblying loci.

 The file [valida.txt](https://github.com/al-aleman/datillilo/blob/main/valida.txt) is the popmap for running [Stacks](https://catchenlab.life.illinois.edu/stacks/) (please verify that is tab- and not space-separated).
+Note that Stacks' parameters were optimized according to [Paris et al. (2017)](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.12775) and [Mastretta-Yanes et al. (2014)](https://onlinelibrary.wiley.com/doi/full/10.1111/1755-0998.12291) that involved iterating different ranges of values for the parameters *m* (the minimum number of identical reads required to create a stack), *M* (the number of mismatches allowed between loci on a single individual), and *n* (the number of mismatches allowed between loci when building the catalog).
+The Stacks' run below is based on the optimal set of parameters that maximized the amount of reliable information.

     # De-novo Stacks' assembly
     cd ..